spaceinventor/adhdl/docs/projects/ad9265_fmc/index.rst

      - SPI 0
      - AD9517
      - 1
-   * - PS
-     - SPI 1
-     - AD0000
-     - 0

 Interrupts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below are the Programmable Logic interrupts used in this project.

-You have many ways of writing this table: as a list-table or really to draw
-it.
-Take a look in the .rst of this page to see how they're written and
-which suits best your case.

 .. list-table::
    :widths: 30 10 15 15